-We do expect to defer about 5% of our Early Decision applicants for consideration in our Regular Decision and Early Decision II pools.
-We defer candidates for admission who we need to assess against our broader applicant pool.
+We may defer a small number of Early Decision I or II students to a later application round.
 Students who are deferred from Early Decision I must complete our Deferral Response Form online to confirm that they are still interested in being considered for admission.
 In their deferral email they will receive a custom link to this form.
 On the Deferral Response Form students can indicate any additional campuses or programs of interest that they did not indicate on their initial application, as well as provide any updates on any accomplishments or awards they have received.
 Deferred students should send their mid-year reports to us, but should not send additional letters of recommendation, artistic materials, etc.

 If your student is denied admission to NYU and continues to express interest in our university, he or she may apply again during a different admissions cycle – either as a new first year if the student takes a gap year, or as a transfer student if the student pursues any coursework at any university in the interim.
 A student who is denied admission under our Early Decision plan may not apply Regular Decision in the same cycle.

 As you’re looking to advise students who are still preparing their applications materials, either for EDII or RD consideration, there are a few things students should know about indicating their program(s) of interest in NYU.